-Years ago I asked my mother to write her life story for me so there’d be a record of it.
-She passed away in 2016.
+Years ago I asked my mother to write her life story so there’d be a record of it.
+She passed away in 2016 and when I was cleaning out her belongings I found some handwritten pages.
 Here’s what she managed to write down:

 I was born October 21st, 1919, in Loverna, Saskatchewan.
 My grandfather William Kinsey McFarland helped plot out the town and it is named after his daughter, my aunt – Edith Loverna – though everyone called her Vernie.
 Her mother’s and my grandmother’s maiden name was Eliza Ellen Cessna.
 Dad and Aunt Vernie were their only children and Dad was 10 years younger than her.